SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 #### Retry deployment

-Now that the missing queue has been created with the proper subscription, restart/rerun the **Order-Service** application using the same command :
+Now that the missing queue has been created with the proper subscription, restart/rerun the **Inventory-FraudCheck-Service** application using the same command :
 `java -jar target/inventory-fraudcheck-service-0.0.1-SNAPSHOT.jar -h HOST_URL -v VPN-NAME -u USER_NAME -p PASSWORD`

 #### Output